Agreement Cover

 What does an Agreement cost?

-The cost varies depending on the number of issues, the complexity of your case, and the amount of time necessary.
+The cost varies depending on the number of issues, the complexity of your case, and the amount of time needed.

 Can the attorney provide legal advice to both sides?